isomerpages/govtech-stp/_health-control-measures/00a-health-overview.md

 Some countries also require Pre-Departure Tests prior to travellers leaving Singapore.
 Details on taking pre-departure tests can be found in the departure section of the health control measures.

 Travellers may also refer to the following websites for more COVID-19 related information:
-- [MOH website](https://www.moh.gov.sg) for updates on the COVID-19 local situation and the relevant advisories; and
+- <a href="https://www.moh.gov.sg" target="_blank">MOH Website</a> for updates on the COVID-19 local situation and the relevant advisories; and
-- [MCI’s COVID-19 Info Bot](https://www.gov.sg/infobot) for summarised information from various government agencies.
+- <a href="https://www.gov.sg/infobot" target="_blank">MCI COVID-19 Info Bot</a> for summarised information from various government agencies.